-This year, God provided a beautiful 40 acre property that is surrounded by thousands of acres of wilderness for our Axiom Hub.
+In 2016, God provided a beautiful 40 acre property that is surrounded by thousands of acres of wilderness for our Axiom Hub.
 Renovations are currently underway to help host people for a variety of events.

 Axiom Monastic Community, New Haven, Connecticut, USA